By Wendy C. Brooks, DVM, DipABVP

 For complete details, the CDC has information on post-exposure rabies.

 Veterinarians, for example, have a rabies exposure risk more than 300 times that of the general population.

 Quarantines when Traveling

-Great Britain, Hawaii, and several other island areas have successfully eradicated rabies from their territory.
-These places are EXTREMELY cautious about allowing potential carriers of rabies in.
-Because of the long incubation period of rabies, a long quarantine is needed; however, this must be balanced by the expense associated with quarantine and an owner's reluctance to be separated from his or her pet.
-Most places that have eradicated rabies have special protocols for avoiding or minimizing quarantine.
+Several island areas have successfully eradicated rabies from their territory.
+These places are EXTREMELY cautious about allowing in potential rabies carriers.
+Because of the long incubation period of rabies, a long quarantine is needed; however, this must be balanced by the expense associated with quarantine and an owner's reluctance to be separated from the pet.
+Most places that have eradicated rabies have protocols for avoiding or minimizing quarantine.
 Typically, a microchip is implanted in the pet for identification purposes, a rabies antibody titer (a measurement of vaccine-induced protection) must be performed at an approved laboratory, and rabies vaccine documentation is necessary.

-For listings of what each state requires for entry, the USDA has prepared a Web site with the most recent regulations at:
+For listings of what each state requires for entry, the USDA has prepared their Web site with the most recent regulations.

 For travel to another country it is best to check with that country's consulate but guidelines are also available at USDA.

 The CDC's rabies home page has, in addition to basic information, a children's education area that is particularly helpful for families who go camping.